Secrets of the Silent Witch: Manga

 A manga adaptation illustrated by Tobi Tana began serialization on Enterbrain's B's Log Comic manga website on July 5, 2021.
-The manga's chapters have been compiled into six tankōbon volumes as of September 2025.
+The manga's chapters have been compiled into seven tankōbon volumes as of September 2026.
 On January 13, 2023, Yen Press announced that they also licensed the manga for English publication.

 A manga adaptation of the prequel novels, illustrated by Azu Azuko, began serialization on Kadokawa Corporation's KadoComi website on January 9, 2025.
 The prequel manga's chapters have been compiled into a single tankōbon volume as of September 2025.